jonk4m/Eisenhower_Matrix/README.md

   - Would be really cool to see if there's a "mode" you could apply to this program to gear it more towards learning a topic.
   - Add a "I'm feeling lucky" function that selects a random task for you to do
   - Option to export the list in such a way that you can easily print the tasks out on playing cards and they're numbered in order plus other info like who it's assigned to
   - Option to print most important+urgent task on thermal printer
+  - Features that apply to a team aka shared document
+    - Some way of syncing a document.
+Probably best if it uses github or something under the hood
+    - Ideally there's a way for phone user's to use this.
+Ranking from your phone would be a fun pass-time.
+    - Definitely need to add an option for assigning tasks to different people(s).
+    - Would be cool to add a feature where if multiple people rank a task differently, it flags it as a point of contention to be hashed out.
+    -

 </details>